Maquert/DeepLinkHandler/README.md

 | `/domainA/items/<id>` | `/featureA/detail?id=<id>` |
 | `/domainA/items/some-seo-title-<id>` | `/featureA/detail?id=<id>` |

-This illustrates that while external URLs may change for various reasons (business needs, backend changes, SEO), internal URLs remain stable, maintained by app developers.
+This illustrates that while external URLs may change or increase for various reasons (business needs, backend changes, SEO), internal URLs remain stable, maintained by app developers.

 That is why **`DeepLinkHandler` prefers that the path points to the route of the feature** and the